Skip to content

 The default network is NAT.
 It works well for the same workflow as docker run: start a VM, publish the ports you need, and keep the host network unchanged.

-Bridge and direct modes are available when you want the VM to join a network more like a normal machine.
-Those modes depend on host networking, so their Docker options are different from the default NAT examples.
+Bridge, container, and direct modes are available when you want the VM to join a network more like a normal machine.
+Those modes need Docker options that allow the runner to create or attach low-level network devices.

 Default NAT